Why Should I Care About Façade Inspection?

 And finally, while not a requirement of the Standard E 2270, a detailed and reliable remediation cost estimate should be included to help the owner with future planning.

-We have been fortunate that that no one has been seriously injured or killed by falling façade pieces in Georgia.
+We have been fortunate that no one has been seriously injured or killed by falling façade pieces in Georgia.
 Ignoring your façade doesn’t make a possible ticking façade time bomb go away or limit your liability.
 Identifying a hazardous building façade is not only a good way to reduce risk, but may just save someone’s life.